PallaviBobde/weatherapp/README.md

 - **🌍 Global Coverage**: Get weather updates for any location in the world.
 - **🔄 Real-time Updates**: Live weather data and forecasts.
 - **📅 Weekly Forecasts**: Detailed 7-day weather forecasts.
-- **🌓 Theme Switcher**: Light and dark mode options for all conditions.

 ## 🛠️ Technologies Used